SHUBHAMspy/react-learning/readme.md

 4. *componentDidMount()* : This method is called after the component is rendered .
 It is also used to fetch external data through api

-2. Updating Phase: This is the second phase of the react component lifecycle.
+2. *Updating Phase*: This is the second phase of the react component lifecycle.
 A component is updated when there is change in state and props .While updating components react calls these 5 methods inorder namely:
 1. *getDerivedStateFromProps()*
 2. *shouldComponentUpdate()*: It is used when you want your state or props to be updated or not basically it checks that rendering should happen or not.It is used for optimization purposes.
 It